 The Physics and Astronomy Research Experience for Undergraduates (REU) Program is funded by the National Science Foundation to support twelve highly-qualified students to undertake supervised research projects in the Department of Physics and Astronomy, for a period of 10 weeks each summer.
-Departmental faculty conduct research in diverse experimental and theoretical areas, including Astronomy & Astrophysics, Biological Physics, Condensed Matter Physics, High Energy Physics, Nuclear Physics, Plasma and Laser Physics, Quantum Optics, and Physics Education.
+Departmental faculty conduct research in diverse experimental and theoretical areas, including Astronomy & Astrophysics, Biological Physics, Condensed Matter Physics, High Energy Physics, Nuclear Physics, Plasma and Laser Physics, Quantum Optics, Complex Networks and Data Science, and participate in Physics Education Outreach.
 Each summer, the Department's research effort involves approximately 20 undergraduate students, in addition to approximately 120 graduate students, 35 postdoctoral research associates, and 30 regular faculty members.
 Much of the research performed by past undergraduate research assistants has been published in scientific journals.
 Many students have also presented their work at national conferences and undergraduate research symposia at the University of Rochester.

 Program: Over the summer research period, participants attend a series of informal seminars covering research topics as well as others, such as preparing for graduate school.
 These seminars are intended to foster discussion among REU students and faculty, and to serve as a basis for further social and scientific interaction.
-Students whose projects are primarily experimental are encouraged to attend mini-courses in machine shop techniques.
 The core research experience takes place in the context of research groups working at the University's research facilities.
 Students present their work at an informal symposium at the end of the summer.
 They are encouraged to work with their research advisers toward completion of publications, submission of abstracts, and presentations of their work at professional and student conferences.

 A description of last summer's REU research projects can be found here.